My 7 Picks For The Best Load Balancing Software

 What G2 users dislike about Azure Application Gateway:

 "Azure Application Gateway is not very user-friendly and requires some expertise to configure.
 In comparison, the AWS Application Load Balancer is much easier for beginners to set up.
-Additionally, it only supports the HTTP protocol, so it can’t be used for other applications like an SMTP server.
+Additionally, it only supports the HTTP protocol, so it can’t be used for other applications, such as an SMTP server.
 Another limitation is that it can only be used with applications hosted within the Azure ecosystem."

 - Azure Application Gateway Review, Dheeraj B.